agostinofiscale/agostinofiscale.github.io/_posts/who-am-i-and-why-does-this-blog-exist/2021-12-6-who-am-i-and-why-does-this-blog-exist.md

 Thanks to forums and to their tutorials I learned slowly the basic principles of information technology.
 I developed small projects :computer_mouse: to practice and meanwhile I studied everything that could help me at that time to overcome obstacles.

-Today I'm twenty years old and I'm working as a developer at [Kotuko](https://www.kotuko.it/) and bringing forward some [small projects](/my-projects/) in my free time.
+Today I'm twenty years old and I'm working as a developer at [Kotuko](https://www.kotuko.it/) and bringing forward some [projects](/my-projects/) in my free time.

 # Why does this blog exist? :computer: